malus-security/sandscout/README.md

 # SandScout

 SandScout is a framework to extract, decompile, formally model, and analyze iOS sandbox profiles as logic-based programs.
-We use our Prolog-based queries to evaluate file-based security properties of the container sandbox profile for iOS 9.0.2 and discover seven classes of exploitable vulnerabilities.
+It uses Prolog-based queries to evaluate file-based security properties of iOS sandbox profiles.

 The [SandScout paper](https://dl.acm.org/doi/10.1145/2976749.2978336) (`SandScout: Automatic Detection of Flaws in iOS Sandbox Profiles`), presented at ACM CCS 2016, details the architecture and implementation of SandScout and our findings.
+In the paper SandScout was used to evaluate the `container` sandbox profile for iOS 9.0.2 and discover seven classes of exploitable vulnerabilities.

 SandScout is open source software released under the 3-clause BSD license.